 Legal practitioners entitled to act as representatives before the EPO are not entered on the list of professional representatives (see decision J 18/99 dated 1 October 2002, Reasons 5.2).

-In accordance with Article 134(7) EPC, the Vice-President in charge of DG 5 is entitled to grant exemption from requirements (a) and (c) of Article 134(2) EPC (see Decision of the President of the EPO dated 1 December 2011 delegating his powers to decide on requests for exemption from requirements for entry on the list of professional representatives, OJ EPO 2012, 13).
+In accordance with Article 134(7) EPC, the Vice-President in charge of DG 5 is entitled to grant exemption from requirement (a) of Article 134(2) EPC (see Decision of the President of the EPO dated 1 December 2011 delegating his powers to decide on requests for exemption from requirements for entry on the list of professional representatives, OJ EPO 2012, 13).

 As far as the accession of new contracting states is concerned, see Article 134(3) EPC.

 According to Article 134a(2) EPC, any person entered on the list of professional representatives referred to in Article 134(1) EPC is automatically a member of the Institute of Professional Representatives before the European Patent Office (Institute).

 For information regarding the re-entry of a deleted professional representative, see point IV.

 An amendment to an entry must be communicated in writing to the Legal Division.

 In particular, the Legal Division must be informed without

 delay of any change to the business address, i.e. the address under which the